roh-y/BarrenLandAnalysis/README.md

 ## Steps for Execuition
 IDE - [IntelliJ IDEA CE](https://www.jetbrains.com/idea/download/#section=mac)

-Download the zip file of the project, and import the project using the pom.xml
+Download the zip file, and import the project using the pom.xml

 Run the Main program in main->java->com.rohit->Main